 The cracks allow the flexplate to separate around the bolts and lead to rattling noises that are most prevalent during start-up and engine idle.

 If left unaddressed, the flexplate will eventually shatter and stop the SUV from moving as the engine's energy is no longer available to the transmission.
 Shattered flexplates usually result in damage to the Bendix drive, crankshaft seal, and the starter.
 It's not uncommon for repair bills to be greater than $2,000 (not to mention any towing and rental car fees).

 Flexplate and engine rattle service bulletins ∞

-In July of 2018, Ford released Technical Service Bulletin (TSB) #SSM 47398 which simply informed service technicans that
+In July of 2018, Ford released Technical Service Bulletin (TSB) #SSM 47398 which simply informed service technicians that

 Some 2015-2018 Edge vehicles equipped with a 2.0L EcoBoost and 6F35 transmission may exhibit a rattle noise from the transmission bellhousing area while running.
 This may be the result of a cracked engine flexplate.

-Importantly, technicans were advised to use new dowel pins in the engine block.
+Importantly, technicians were advised to use new dowel pins in the engine block.